Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 }
 ```

-### Delete Event Route
+### Delete event routes

-Delete an event route given event route id
+Delete an event route given event route Id.

 ```C# Snippet:DigitalTwinsSampleDeleteEventRoute
 Response response = await DigitalTwinsClient.DeleteEventRouteAsync(_eventRouteId).ConfigureAwait(false);
 ```

-### Publish telemetry messages to a Digital Twin
+### Publish telemetry messages for a digital twin

-To publish a telemetry message to a digital twin, you need to provide the digital twin id, along with the payload on which telemetry that needs the update.
+To publish a telemetry message for a digital twin, you need to provide the digital twin Id, along with the payload on which telemetry that needs the update.

 ```C# Snippet:DigitalTwinsSamplePublishTelemetry
 // construct your json telemetry payload by hand.